Pope Francis documentary prompts questions about circumstance of civil unions comment

 Francis’s endorsement made major waves for the world’s 1.3 billion Catholics, including LGBT members who have felt shunned by the faith’s official teachings.
 Human Rights Watch said the pontiff’s stance had the potential to bolster the LGBT legal fight, especially in predominantly Catholic countries such as Paraguay, Poland and the Philippines, where “same-sex couples lack basic recognition.”

 For hard-liners who worry that Francis is bending Catholic teaching, the comments caused immediate blowback.
-One cardinal frequently critical of Francis, Raymond Burke, on Thursday said that the pope’s remarks were contrary to the “Sacred Scripture” and would generate “great confusion” among the faithful.
+One cardinal frequently critical of Francis, Raymond Burke, on Thursday said that the pope’s remarks were contrary to the “Sacred Scripture” and would “generate great bewilderment and cause confusion ” among the faithful.